Light At The End Of The Tunnel, But Headwinds On The Other Side: Economist

 NASHVILLE, Ind. - The economic picture in the US is improving, but there are still some hurdles to clear before declaring the recession over and there are still lingering challenges for truck and trai...

 NASHVILLE, Ind. –The economic picture in the US is improving, but there are still some hurdles to clear before declaring the recession over and there are still lingering challenges for truck and trailer manufacturers, according to industry forecaster FTR Associates.

-The group hosted a Webinar Friday to discuss the North American truck and trailer outlook and the economy in general.
+The group hosted a Webinar recently to discuss the North American truck and trailer outlook and the economy in general.